klemjul/diy-pcp-infra/ansible/roles/monitoring/node_exporter/README.md

 Role Name
 =========

-This Ansible role installs and configures Alertmanager.
+This Ansible role automates the deployment and management of Node exporter, a exporter that collects and exposes system metrics.

 Requirements
 ------------